seamlessaccess/origin-www/_posts/2019-08-28-attributerelease.md

 RA21 recommends:

 * For SP’s:
-  * Only request the least-intrusive set of attributes; what you need, not what you want.
+  * Only request the least intrusive set of attributes; what you need, not what you want.
   * If the service thinks it has good reasons to request more information from the user, the service should provide a profile page in the service, so the user can, on an individual basis, enter more information (like a name, an email address etc).
   * Do not retain any extra attributes that you receive.
   * Do not use attributes for non-access purposes without prior consent or proper legal basis.